oguzhanakca/pp3-fight-game/README.md

 - [Gspread / Google Sheets API](https://github.com/burnash/gspread) was used to handle getting/sending data to the google sheet used in the project.
 - [Google OAuth 2.0](https://google-auth.readthedocs.io/en/stable/reference/google.oauth2.credentials.html) was used to set up the connection between the project and the developers personal google account.
-- [Colorama](https://pypi.org/project/colorama/) was used to add colour to the game for increased visual appeal.
+- [Colorama](https://pypi.org/project/colorama/) was used to add colour to increase visual appeal for users.
 - [Ascii art generator](http://patorjk.com/software/taag/#p=display&f=Varsity&t=Dungeon%0AEscape) was used to generate title text.
-Varsity font was used.

-#### Code found online when solving bugs in own code.

-- How to clear screen in python: [www.scaler.com](https://www.scaler.com/topics/how-to-clear-screen-in-python/)

-- How to create unit tests in Python [Corey Schafer](https://www.youtube.com/watch?v=6tNS--WetLI)
+#### Codes.

+- Clear Terminal with Python: [Stackoverflow](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python)

 ### Acknowledgements

-- Thanks to my Mentor Mo Shami for his <strong>immensely valuable</strong> feedback, advice and encouragement throughout this project.
-Thanks for pushing me to do the best I can!
+I would like to take the opportunity to thank my mentor Mo Shami for his guidance and support.
-- Thanks to the wonderful CI London Community for all the moral support!
-- Thanks to my friends: Thommy, Lars, Matt, Nesu, Nathan, Rob, and Oli for testing the game and for their feedback.